 Skijor USA awards championship points in accordance with the previously noted basis.
 Competitors may earn points in any division, based on their finish, as defined by the 3D model.
 Points will be earned, tracked and posted throughout the season.
 The final race of the year, West Yellowstone, will determine the champion in each “D”, as determined by accumulation of points during the season, and with the final two days of ONE AND A HALF racing points awarded/added determining National Champions.
 In the event of a tie for points at the finals, the team with the fastest combined time that weekend will be the winner.
 This is a true championship playoff format.

 By earning SJUSA points at sanctioned events throughout the competition year, teams will have a chance to qualify for the National Championship Finals.
 The exact number of National Championship Finals qualifiers will be determined by the outcome of competition in each SJUSA region.
-Competitors that are not mathematically eliminated, meaning they cannot place at the finals even if they were to get first place finishes each day, will vie for the SJUSA National Championship in the 1D, 2D, and 3D divisions.
-National Championship buckles, provided and sponsored by Tres Rios Silver, will be awarded to the top finishing rider and skier team in each Division.
+Competitors that are not mathematically eliminated will be eligible to vie for the SJUSA National Championship in the 1D, 2D, and 3D divisions.
+National Championship buckles, provided and sponsored by Tres Rios Silver, will be awarded to the top finishing rider and skier team in each 1D, 2D and 3D.
 A Tiffany & Company traveling trophy will also be presented to the winning 1D team.